PhoenixPhungNguyen/ecommerce-data-pipeline/README.md

 # Ecommerce Data Pipeline

-This project demonstrates an ecommerce data pipeline that automates the extraction, transformation, and loading (ETL) of data from the OLTP system of an ecommerce platform.
-The pipeline centralizes sales and payment data, enabling efficient processing, regulatory compliance, and analytics to support business decision-making and reporting.
+A production-grade ETL data pipeline for ecommerce platforms, using Airflow, Snowflake, dbt, and Power BI.
+This project automates the ingestion, transformation, validation, and reporting of sales and payment data from OLTP sources.

 ## Table of Contents
 - [Ecommerce Data Pipeline](#ecommerce-data-pipeline)